Long read

 Today, we recognise that coral reefs offer more than just a visually stunning ecosystem – they are among our planet’s most diverse and valuable biomes.
 Covering less than 0.1% of the world’s oceans, coral reefs support over 25% of marine biodiversity while providing essential services to billions, including fisheries, medicinal resources, recreation, and tourism revenue.

 More importantly, these diverse environments serve as vital guardians of our coastlines.
 Coral reefs, along with mangroves, act as natural buffers by absorbing 97% of wave energy.
 This invaluable function protects lives and property and prevents erosion and flooding.
-Redirecting funding from costly infrastructure projects toward restoring our natural defences can simultaneously enhance coastal protection while reaping the numerous benefits of a thriving ecosystem.
+Redirecting funding from costly infrastructure projects toward restoring our natural hazards defences can simultaneously enhance coastal protection while reaping the numerous benefits of a thriving ecosystem.

 For me, it’s personal